SY-Alcazar/SY-Alcazar/README.md

 # SY-Alcazar
-Planning of the Nav system refit
+Planning of the Nav system refit.